M737557/GDPR-AVG-Register/README.md

 update 02/02/2026

-release8-b.zip contains working database, release8 from 2days a go was not working.
+release8-c.zip contains working mysql database, release8 db from 2days a go was not working. fix for mysql error, emtpy processing a. titles, dependency for printing dpias..